IanSavchenko/fitbit-week-number/README.md

 # "Week Number" for Fitbit
-Small (but yet powerfull!) application to show current and past/upcoming week number.
+Small (but yet powerful!) application to show current and past/upcoming week number.

 ![Application icon](/resources/icon.png "Application icon")

-Install the app on your Fitbit Ionic or Fitbit Versa from [Fitbit Gallery](https://gam.fitbit.com/gallery/app/d33414a8-f309-4438-aeee-d7dbc749420f).
+Install the app on your Fitbit Ionic or Fitbit Versa from [Fitbit Gallery](https://gam.fitbit.com/gallery/app/d33414a8-f309-4438-aeee-d7dbc749420f) (open the link on your phone).

 ## How it looks